 If your shower is still leaking, though, the shower pan is another likely culprit.
 The shower pan is a sort of safety liner, something like a water bed.
 In older homes, these can deteriorate because of age.
 They can still break in newer ones, though, often sustaining damage during construction.
-Tile can keep the shower from leaking for a time, but eventually you will see the results of the damage and need a replacement pan.
+Tile can keep the shower from leaking for a time, but eventually, you will see the results of the damage and need a replacement pan.

 In order to check the shower pan for leaks, cover the drain in your shower and fill the whole thing with 2-3 inches of water.
 Let it sit for a while.
 If you see evidence of water returning to where you had previously cleaned, then your pan has a leak.
 This isn’t something that most homeowners should replace by themselves.
-Instead, call Wimpy’s Plumbing at 941-322-1911 or go online to schedule a free estimate.
+Instead, call Wimpy’s Plumbing at 941-322-1911 or go online to schedule an estimate.

 Leaks Behind Walls